ClarkeCodes/programmeerproject/PROCESS.md

 ## day 2

 I finally fixed the bug in the line graph, where the lines would stay black after a new line was clicked.
 I also added some changes to the layout and my code, and started on the report.

+## day 3

+I worked on my report, which I mostly finished.
+I also sent a link of my website to some friends to ask them for feedback and make sure all functionality made sense.
+I had not included text with my visualizations yet, so I could find out by their responses if any of the visualizations needed instructions and what other points I should specify in the text.

+I found out that:
+- I should mention in my introduction to press F11 to ensure people use the website in fullscreen/presentation mode, which is what I designed it for.
+- It was not obvious right away that you could click the map to go to the next screen.
+Without instructions people would just scroll down, and would not have thought to click on a country.
+- One bug: the legend of the bar chart occasionally doesn't show text
+- The grey I used for the lines in my line graph was hard to see if nothing was selected.
+It is good for highlighting countries, but a suggestion was that I make the color just a shade darker.
+- I should emphasize in my text with the world map that the suicide rates are per 100,000 people, and the depression rates are in % of the population.